Question: How can I tell if my sunscreen is stable?

 Answer:

-Your sunscreen is photostable when the UV filters in it don’t break down once exposed to sunlight.
+Your sunscreen is photostable when the UV filters in it don’t break down or degrade once exposed to sunlight.
 If this happens, the sunscreen becomes ineffective and doesn’t protect you as well against UV rays.

 Step 1: